Inayat Hussain Bhatti: Films

-Bhatti was the only male artist in Pakistan film industry who achieved super stardom both as an actor and a singer simultaneously.
+Bhatti was the only male artist in Pakistan film industry who achieved simultaneous super stardom both as an actor and a singer.
 His first venture, as a film producer was the film Waris Shah (1962), based upon the life and works of the great Sufi poet of Punjab.
 His second film as a producer Moonh Zor (1965) was also not successful, but then in 1967 his third film Chann Makhna (1968) in which he played the lead role, proved to be a blockbuster at the box office and received the Nigar Award as the best picture of 1968.
 This was followed by a string of hit movies such as Sajjan Pyara (1968), Jind Jan (1969), Duniya Matlab Di (1970), Ishq Diwana (1971), and Zulam Da Badla (1972) which transformed Bhatti into a superstar actor of the Punjabi movies.
-The themes of all movies produced by him, were based on some social malady of the Punjabi culture.
+The themes of all movies produced by him were based on some social malady of the Punjabi culture.

-During his film career, spanning almost five decades, he produced 30 films under the banner of Bhatti Pictures and acted in more than three hundred films.
+During his film career, spanning almost five decades, he produced 30 films under the banner of Bhatti Pictures and acted in more than 300 films.
 He rendered his voice for approximately 500 films, recording more than 2,500 film and non-film songs in Urdu, Punjabi and Sindhi languages.

 One of his naat in Arabic is regularly broadcast on Radio Pakistan Lahore, during the holy month of Ramadan for the last four decades.

 Bhatti's patriotic song Allahu akbar from the film Genghis Khan (1958) has become a signature tune for the Pakistan Army.
 The music for this song was composed by veteran music director Rasheed Attre.

 His female co-stars included Swaran Lata, Zeenat, Nigar Sultana, Bahar Begum, Meena Shorey, Shirin, Yasmeen, Sabira Sultana, Zummarad, Saiqa, Massarat Shaheen, Naghma, Sangeeta, Rani, Firdous, Saloni, Aasiya, Rukhsana Husna, Neelo and Khannum.